krishaamer/green-filter-research/research/abstract.md

 empower regenerative financial activism and adopt the donut economy as my overarching theoretical framework.
 All interactions with businesses from shopping to saving and investing can be seen through the filter of sustainability.
-I propose *interfaces* and *workflows* to help people develop long-term relationships with sustainability-focused companies that acknowledge ecological limits.
+I propose *interfaces* and *workflows*, specifically **DonutBird**, to help people develop long-term relationships with sustainability-focused companies that acknowledge ecological limits.

 The major contribution of the study is an interactive artefact - a design prototype of an AI companion, informed by design research.